Buying a Home

 It depends, please call us to discuss.
 If you sold the house before you became spouses, your spouse may be able to claim the first-time homebuyer’s land transfer tax rebate.
 If, however, you owned the home while you were spouses, your spouse will not be able to claim the first-time homebuyer’s land transfer tax rebate.

 Please call us to discuss.
 Unfortunately, in almost all cases the answer is “no, you do not qualify for the rebate”.
 In order to qualify for the first-time homebuyer’s rebate, you must not have previously owned a residential property anywhere in the world.
-Note that the land transfer tax rules for being a first-time homebuyer are complete different than the rules for eligibility for the RRSP Home Buyers’ Plan, with the result that you may be eligible for the Home Buyers’ Plan, even if you are not eligible for the first-time homebuyer’s land transfer tax rebate.
+Note that the land transfer tax rules for being a first-time homebuyer are completely different than the rules for eligibility for the RRSP Home Buyers’ Plan, with the result that you may be eligible for the Home Buyers’ Plan, even if you are not eligible for the first-time homebuyer’s land transfer tax rebate.

 Our office is generally open 9 am to 6 pm Monday to Friday.
 The vast majority of our client meetings can be held via video conference so you will not need to attend at our office.